anubhavyadav/Caxuo_RABBIT_Video_Compressor/README.md

   <img width="602" alt="Caxuo Rabbit Video Compressor Home Screen Layout" src="https://github.com/user-attachments/assets/92cf2b72-59c4-45ab-84f0-fcb6d4284ffe" />
 </p>

----

 ### 🖥️ App Layout Overview

 > The interface is divided into four intuitive sections:
 > 1. 📂 **Status Bar and Progress Bar** — Notify you about Steps to be taken and progress during export
 > 2. 📂 **File List** — Add, remove or rearrange your Videos in the list
-> 3. ⚙️ **Process Selection and Preferences Panel** — Choose from Compress, Watermark, Scale, Format and Extract MP3 and then Adjust process-specific options
+> 3. ⚙️ **Process Selection and Preferences Panel** — Choose from Compress, Watermark, Scale, Format and Extract.
+Then Adjust process-specific options
 > 4. 📤 **Export** — Choose output folder and start processing by pressing Export button

 ---